paddygoat/WEEDINATOR/README.md

 # WEEDINATOR
-Code andfor microprocessor modules controlling the WEEDINATOR agricultural robot and manufacturing files.
+Code for microprocessor modules controlling the WEEDINATOR agricultural robot and manufacturing files.

 The main processor is a 3 core TC275 running at 200 MHz whose main function is to control the various motors with step pulses and direction HIGH / LOW.
 On the I2C bus it is the MASTER.